 Undaria pinnatifida

-Fucus vesiculosus is a brown seaweed typically found along sheltered coastlines of the Northern Hemisphere.
+Fucus vesiculosus Fucus vesiculosus is a brown seaweed typically found along sheltered coastlines of the Northern Hemisphere.
 Commonly known as bladderwrack, Fucus vesiculosus plants are known for their branching fronds with prominent midrib and conspicuous bladder-like floats.
 These almost-spherical air sacs support the plant to float high in the water, ensuring access to ample sunlight for photosynthesis.
 When conditions are favourable, Fucus can occur in high densities, forming a dense carpet on the shoreline.
 Blades of Fucus plants can grow over 0.5cm each week, eventually reaching sizes of up to 2m over their five year life span.

 Marinova sources wild grown Fucus vesiculosus, carefully hand-harvested from the clean ocean waters of Nova Scotia.
 All harvesting occurs on an environmentally sustainable basis enabling the robust regrowth of this rapidly renewable marine resource.
+An overview of the Fucus harvest process is provided in the video below.

 The potential health benefits of Fucus vesiculosus are well reported in scientific literature.
 Professor Harald Kylin, the Swedish chemist who first isolated and described fucoidan in 1913, focused many of his early studies on Fucus.
 The very first commercial fucoidan extracts available on the Western market were also derived from this species.